-Dr. Galley is board certified in Othopaedic Physical Therapy from the American Board of Physical Therapy Specialization (ABPTS).
-Dr. Galley also completed the Clinical Instructional Education and Credentialing Program in February of 2013 and is a credentialed Clinical Instructor.
+Robin Galley, P.T., D.P.T., O.C.S., C.L.W.T. is board certified in Orthopedic Physical Therapy from the American Board of Physical Therapy Specialization (ABPTS).
+She received a dual certification in Lymphedema and Wound Care Therapy (CLWT) in 2018.
+She became a Certified Comprehensive Oncology Rehabilitation Expert early in 2019 as well.
+Finally, Galley completed the Clinical Instructional Education and Credentialing Program in February of 2013 and is an APTA credentialed Clinical Instructor.

-Dr. Galley is a graduate from Nova Southeastern University’s Teaching and Learning Institute and has applied that knowledge to her instructional strategies within her Professional Issues course.
-In addition to being the lead instructor for Professional Issues and Differential Diagnosis, Dr. Galley’s focus is on clinical education.
-She is responsible for organizing the integrated clinical education (ICE) component in several of the psychomotor courses and acts as clinical instructor as needed in the lab courses.
+Galley is a graduate from Nova Southeastern University’s Teaching and Learning Institute and has applied that knowledge to her instructional strategies within her courses.
+As the DCE, Galley’s focus is on clinical education.
+She is responsible for organizing the integrated clinical experience (ICE) and patient experience (PE) component in several of the psychomotor courses and assists in the lab courses.

-Dr. Galley’s extensive background in clinical Orthopaedics has been the primary focus of her scholarly activities prior to her role as DCE at Nova Southeastern University – Tampa.
+Galley’s extensive background in clinical orthopedics has been the primary focus of her scholarly activities prior to her role as DCE at Nova Southeastern University's (NSU) Tampa Bay Regional Campus.
 She was selected to present her case study entitled “Return to Physical Activity Following a Stable Pelvic Fracture,” at the A.T.
-Still Graduation and has submitted for presentation at the APTA Combined Section Meeting in 2014.
+Still Graduation.
 She also contributed in part to the development of an Orthopaedic Residency Program for The Institute for Research and Rehabilitation (TIRR) in Houston, TX in 2005 by authoring “The Hip Module – Clinical Manifestations and Precautions Dictated by Specific Diagnoses and Surgeries.”

-Dr. Galley has spent most of her career as a clinician working in the outpatient setting, and more specifically in Private Practice.
+Galley has spent much of her career as a clinician working in the outpatient primarily orthopaedic setting and more specifically, in private practice.
 Her last six years in the clinic were served as a Director of a Private Practice where she was involved in both patient care and business management.
-She currently works part-time in the Outpatient department at Moffitt Cancer Center.
-As an Orthopaedic Specialist, her clinical interests continue in this area and more specifically in the treatment of runners and barefoot athletes.
+Since 2007, she has worked part-time in the outpatient department at Moffitt Cancer Center.
+As an Orthopaedic Specialist, her clinical interests continue in this area, but with more recent life experiences, she is passionately involved in working with the cancer population and more specifically in the treatment of lymphedema in breast cancer survivors.